-While Gov. Ron DeSantis has repeatedly suggested he doesn't plan to alter the state's reopening plan or enact a statewide face mask mandate, cities and counties have implemented new mask rules in an effort to curb the spread.
-Here's a breakdown of where you have to wear one around Tampa Bay.
+Still, many cities and counties in the state have continued mask mandates in an effort to curb the spread of coronavirus.
+Here's a breakdown of where you're supposed to wear one around Tampa Bay.

 Back in mid-June, the state began battling a new outbreak since Phase Two of reopening began on June 5, with one study at the time even saying it could become the next epicenter of the coronavirus pandemic.

 New cases aside, how are we truly doing in Florida?